James TW: 2014–2016: Just a Number and First Impressions

 In 2014, Taylor-Watts self-released the EP Just a Number, which rose to number 6 on the iTunes Singer/Songwriter chart.
 In early 2015, Shawn Mendes, an artist discovered on social media, found Taylor-Watts on YouTube and praised him on Twitter.
 Mendes' label, Island Records, then noticed Taylor-Watts and he signed with them shortly thereafter.
 On 30 October 2015, Taylor-Watts released his debut single "Black & Blue".
 On 19 February 2016, he released a music video for his single, "When You Love Someone", through Universal Music.
-The song reached over 60 million Spotify streams and peaked at No. 28 on Billboard's Adult Pop Songs chart.
+The song reached over 60 million Spotify streams and peaked at number 28 on Billboard's Adult Pop Songs chart.

 On 15 April 2016, Taylor-Watts released his debut EP titled First Impressions, featuring five original songs as well as a cover of "Torn" by Natalie Imbruglia, which earned 17 million Spotify streams and peaked at 15 on the Spotify Viral 50 chart.
 Taylor-Watts was the sole opening act on the sold out Shawn Mendes World Tour.
 On 9 September 2016, he released a cover of Gnarls Barkley's "Crazy".